checkson-io/checkson-playwright-check/README.md

-# checkson-puppeteer-check
+# checkson-playwright-check

-This repo open a website using Puppeteer and makes a screenshot.
+This repo open a website using Playwright and makes a screenshot.

 ## Run check locally